ramalhovfc/oneui-v5-v6-debloater/README.md

-# Samsung Galaxy S23 series debloater (One UI 5.x and 6.x compatible)
+# One UI 5.x and 6.x system debloater
-This is a debloating script for Samsung Galaxy S23 series or any One UI 5.x device.
+This is a debloating script for Samsung devices using One UI 5.x or 6.x.
 It doesn't uninstall apps but disables them so if you find any feature missing you can revert it by using

 ```bash